Skip to content

 Will Congress cut Social Security benefits?

-As of March 2026, no legislation has passed to cut Social Security benefits for current retirees.
+As of May 2026, no legislation has passed to cut Social Security benefits for current retirees.
 The ongoing budget debate has focused primarily on Medicaid and Medicare Advantage payment rates, not direct Social Security benefit cuts.
 However, without congressional action to address the trust fund shortfall, an automatic benefit reduction of approximately 20–25% could occur around 2033 when the trust fund is projected to be depleted.

 What happens to Social Security in 2033?

 The Social Security trust fund is projected to be depleted around 2033–2035 if no changes are made.
 This does not mean Social Security ends — it means the reserve is gone and ongoing payroll taxes can only support about 75–80% of scheduled benefits.
-Without congressional action before that date, all beneficiaries would face an automatic across-the- board cut of approximately 20–25%.
+Without congressional action before that date, all beneficiaries would face an automatic across-the-board cut of approximately 20–25%.
 A retiree currently receiving $1,800 per month would lose roughly $360 per month.

 Is Congress cutting Medicare in 2026?